Are you going to spook the neighbourhood or you are getting spook by your neighbourhood kids?

-How about celebrating St. Patrick’s Day and Easter 2018 with a twist from Guiness cake to Aperol craisin cake for a change of flavour, uhm! boost your alcohol to a slightly brighter chocolate, rosemary and fig smiley face rather than dull black Guiness and top of white frosting.
+How about celebrating Halloween with a twist from Guinness cake to Aperol craisin cake for a change of flavour, uhm! boost your alcohol to a slightly brighter chocolate, rosemary and fig scary face rather than dull black Guinness and top of white frosting.

 300 g brown sugar

 50 g craisin scatter on the bottom of pan (Opt)

 300 ml sour cream

 1 c Aperol

 2 large eggs

 Greased a 9″ round cake pan with 3″ deep with butter and line the bottom with baking paper brushed with some more oil.
 Scatter 50 g craisin.

 Melt butter in a saucepan over medium heat.
 Then add Aperol and bring to a simmer.
 Remove from heat and whisk in the cocoa.
 Set aside to cool for at least 12 minutes.